Coherence Co

 • You need senior capability for a defined piece of work without making a permanent appointment.
 The work does not justify a full-time role.
 You want someone with the experience and judgement to lead it at two to three days a week.

-Copyright © 2026 Coherence Co Ltd - All Rights Reserved.
+Copyright © 2026 Coherence Co · All rights reserved.

 System Design

-When good people are working hard and the work still isn't right
+When good people are working hard and the system keeps producing the same result

 What system design is